wwieder/CESM2-LE_SnowWater/README.md

-Scripts here were built around a framework develped by Daniel Kennedy, with improvements suggested by Anderson Banihirwe I have provided a conda environment to help avoid package mismatch:
+Scripts here were built around a framework develped by Daniel Kennedy, with improvements suggested by Anderson Banihirwe

+The conda environment provided is intended to help avoid package mismatch:

 Create the environment with: